jorgemadridportillo/dev/src/content/project/en/classiques.md

 show_title: {portfolio: true, card: false}
 secondary_link: { text: "", href: ""}
 url: "https://classiques-b7544fbdb722515943e2.o2.myshopify.dev/"
+description: The store sells high quality and exclusive products for a personal
+              brand based in the U.S. <br><br>

-description: Custom made fully functional e-commerce site developed with Shopify's latests technology Hydrogen.
-Using Remix 2.0 as
+            Custom made fully functional e-commerce site developed with
+            <b>Shopify's latest technology Hydrogen.
+Using Remix 2.0</b> as a
-            a framework it is possible to integrate Shopify's backend system with super fast server side rendering and hydration to deliver astounding experiences.
-Not only the site is designed with precious care but also the code remains readable, stable and with minor complexity to allow further features and easy mantainance.
+            framework it is possible to integrate Shopify's backend system with super-fast server side rendering and hydration to deliver astounding experiences.
+Not only the site is designed with the greatest care but also the code remains readable, stable and with minor complexity to allow further features and easy maintenance.
 The user experience then becomes a wonderful experience with fast loads and easy interaction.
-The store sells high quality products for a personal brand based in the U.S.
 ---